-Spelling correctly is encouraged across the curriculum.
-We recognize that spelling can be a barrier to writing and so must be addressed sensitively and only as appropriate to the individual pupil.
-Our school is putting the focus on helping pupils to memorise required words and spelling patterns using a range of strategies.
-It must be recognized that a pupil asking for the correct spelling is often an achievement in itself.
+Spelling correctly is encouraged across the curriculum, but perceived criticism of spelling can impact negatively on pupils who have low academic self-esteem.
+We recognise that spelling can be a barrier to writing and so must be addressed sensitively and only as appropriate to the individual pupil.
+The focus should be on helping them avoid the mistake next time.
+It must be recognised that a pupil asking for the correct spelling is often an achievement in itself.